BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/the_hill_tribes.md

 - Hatred (Rohan)

-**ACTIVE/PASSIVE RULES**
+- **Flaming Brand** `PASSIVE`

-- **Flaming Brand** `PASSIVE` - A model with a Flaming Brand has the Terror (Cavalry) and Terror (Beast) special rules.
+A model with a Flaming Brand has the Terror (Cavalry) and Terror (Beast) special rules.
 Additionally, this model counts as 2 models rather than 1 when working out how many models are within range of an objective marker.

 </div>